Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/MIGRATION_GUIDE.md

 - Along with more consolidated analysis methods in the `DocumentAnalysisClient`, the return types have also been improved and remove the hierarchical dependencies between elements.
 An instance of the `AnalyzeResult` model is now returned which moves important document elements to the top level of the returned model.
 - The `include_field_elements` kwarg does not exist with the `DocumentAnalysisClient`, text details are automatically included with service version `2021-09-30-preview`.

-Analyzing prebuilt models like business cards, identity documents, invoices and receipts in `3.1.x`:
+Analyzing prebuilt models like business cards, identity documents, invoices and receipts with `3.1.x`:
 ```python
 with open(path_to_sample_forms, "rb") as f:
     poller = form_recognizer_client.begin_recognize_receipts(receipt=f, locale="en-US")